jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 A `date-picker` is used to select the current date.
 An expression with the function is used to calulate the number of days and shows it in a `text-field`.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-next-business-day.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-next-business-day.jigx).
 :::
 ::::